cosmos/cosmos-sdk/x/params/spec/02_subspace.md

 # Subspace

 `Subspace` is a prefixed subspace of the parameter store.
-Each module which uses the parameter store will take a `Subspace`, not the `Keeper`, to isolate permission to access.
+Each module which uses the parameter store will take a `Subspace` to isolate permission to access.

 ## Key